TooManyBees/wasm-demo/readme.md

     dynamic linking between modules, in JS

 we obviously need glue code to deal with shared memory, tables, and strings

-todo: use cases?
-    expensive computation
-    just want to write in not-js for a specific thing canvas? also consider shaders though

-what can't wasm do?
-    handle exceptions; errors stop execution of a fn and raise an exception in JS land return anything except numbers to JS land though you can return pointers to something that can be represented as byte arrays which doesn't include JS objects
-    reach outside of its address space

-glue needed for:
-    re-referencing memory buffer after it grew/moved
-    text passing
-    allocation

 ## hangman